kstenerud/concise-encoding/cbe-specification.md

 | -- | -- | -- | -- | -- | -- | -- | -- |
 | 7f | 7f | 7f | 67 | 00 | 00 | 00 | 8f |

 Alignment tuning is usually only useful when the target decoding environment is known prior to encoding.
-It is mostly an optimization for closed systems.
+It's mostly an optimization for closed systems.